stefan-brus/rolling-time/README.md

 - The format of the printed table is not perfect...

 - Validate the input value of `TAU` when creating new window objects.

+- Add performance tests for CPU usage.

+- Automate memory performance test to ensure no memory leaks.